Q-Interline technology. Statistics illustration

 • Will another person get the same result?

-• Will I get the same in another sample container (Jar, petri, vial)
+• Will I get the same in another sample container (glass jar, petri dish, vial)

 • What if I pack 5 samples from the same main sample?